 - 3.5.1 Concluding that there is no artistic form included or intended in Biblical literature.
 The Bible includes wonderful and intricate literary qualities as does any literature or history.
-The beauty of scripture adds to the experience of the truth, and in many instances is a part of the revelation. - 3.5.2 Concluding that the historical nature of the Bible is the meaning or message.
+The beauty of Scripture adds to the experience of the truth, and in many instances is a part of the revelation.
+Structural organization such as Chiasm, are direct attempts by the author to state to his readers what he thought was important. - 3.5.2 Concluding that the historical nature of the Bible is not necessarily the meaning or message.
 Truth is not about the event the story relates, but the author's point in relating the story... it is all about God's intended message and meaning.

-4. Theory of Interpretation: "Literal" or "Grammatical [Literary]-Historical" sense of the text?
+4. Theory of Interpretation: "Literal" versus "Literary and the Cultural-Historical" sense of the text: 4.1 Meaning of the term, "Cultural-Historical"